Real Estate Private Equity (REPE): The Definitive Guide

 The biggest REPE firms are highly diversified and pursue everything above.

-Smaller REPE firms tend to focus on narrower markets in which they have some advantage.
+Smaller REPE firms tend to focus on narrower markets in which they have some advantage, based on comparative market analysis.

 For example, a boutique REPE firm might focus on value-added multifamily deals in medium-sized cities in the Midwest region of the U.S.